-Northwestern has pioneered an extraordinary and unique clinical system, with two Natural Care Centers, a growing number of interdisciplinary community clinic partnerships, more than 150 community-based private-practice clinics, and final term preceptorship opportunities around the world.
+Northwestern has pioneered an extraordinary and unique clinical system, with the Northwestern Health Clinic - Bloomington, a growing number of interdisciplinary community clinic partnerships, more than 150 community-based private-practice clinics, and final term preceptorship opportunities around the world.
 The University's public clinic system is the largest provider of natural health care services in Minnesota.

 Northwestern's Doctor of Chiropractic program is a full-time day program consisting of more than 4,300 contact hours over 10 trimesters.
-The University admits new chiropractic students in January and September of each calendar year.
+The University admits new chiropractic students in January, May and September of each calendar year.
 Classes are held Monday through Friday.